 Ethnographers study others; they are not accustomed to being studied.
-Steven Lubet, the law professor and author of Interrogating Ethnography, is giving us a taste of our own medicine.
-In a number of widely read essays, he joined a social movement to pillory University of Wisconsin sociologist Alice Goffman for allegedly distorting the truth and acting unethically.
-Originally billed as a sensational six-year ethnography that exposed the long arm of the state in a poor African American community, On the Run has become an object of fierce denunciation.
-Then, in Interrogating Ethnography, Lubet extended his critique beyond Goffman by delving into more than 50 ethnographies, searching for doubtful empirical claims, and offering us lessons in what he calls "evidence-based" ethnography.
-Here, the editors of Contexts have invited me to respond to Lubet's challenge and to reflect on the meaning and importance of ethnography.
+Steven Lubet, the law professor from Northwestern University, is giving us a taste of our own medicine.
+In a number of widely read essays, he joined a social movement to pillory University of Wisconsin sociologist Alice Goffman.
+She is author of On the Run, originally billed as a sensational six-year ethnography that exposed the long arm of the state in a poor African American community in Philadelphia.

+Lubet charges her with fabricating evidence and acting unethically.
+In Interrogating Ethnography, Lubet extends his critique beyond Goffman to ethnography more generally.
+Delving into more than 50 studies, he searches for doubtful empirical claims, and offers us lessons in what he calls "evidence-based" ethnography.
+The editors of Contexts have invited me to respond to Lubet's challenge by reflecting on the meaning and importance of ethnography.

 Lubet writes as a lawyer.
 He argues that, while the legal process inoculates itself against falsehood through the adversarial process, ethnography's truths are more vulnerable, hiding its evidence behind a veil of secrecy and anonymity and allegedly equating myth and hearsay with reality.
 Accordingly, Lubet would require ethnographers to rely on multiple sources of evidence, employing documents, fact-checkers, reliable witnesses, and experts.
 In addition, he calls on ethnographers to follow the example of other scientists and cross-examine each other's "facts".
 This is, indeed, the strategy he follows in contesting some of Goffman and others' empirical claims.
 As Lubet puts ethnography on trial, he acts as a stereotypical trial lawyer, ferreting out random errors in monographs to discredit them.
 Thus, for example, he disputes Kathryn Edin and Luke Shaefer's claim, in \$2 a Day, that students from Mississippi don't know an elevator when they see one.
 He goes to great length, consulting all manner of experts, to show this is implausible, irrespective of whether this affects the argument of the book.
-Because Lubet's pickings along these lines are quite thin, so he goes on to indict ethnographers for covering their tracks through anonymity, thereby making it difficult to fact-check their evidence.
+Because Lubet's pickings along these lines are quite thin, he goes on to indict ethnographers for covering their tracks through anonymity, thereby making it difficult to fact-check their evidence.
 At no point, however, is there any serious discussion of the theory or argument of the research Lubet addresses; in this line of reasoning, facts come first, and theory follows.
 If any of the facts are false, ipso facto, the entire theory is false.